Architects and engineers play a role in every modular building project.

 Architects, Engineers and Your Modular Building Project

-Modular building has advanced to an incredible level of design-build sophistication in the past decade.
+Modular building has advanced to an incredible design-build sophistication in the past decade.
 This is due to the growing demand for builders to provide attractive, high-quality, high-efficiency commercial and residential spaces in less time.
-As a result of this trend, traditional Architects, Engineers, and Builders have started integrating offsite modular building into their mix of services and are offering this streamlined method of construction as a preferred option to all types of clients.
+As a result of this trend, traditional Architects, Engineers, and Builders have started integrating offsite modular building into their mix of services.
+They are offering this streamlined method of construction as a preferred option to all types of clients.

 Modular building architectural and engineering design.